 What is Alternating Current?

 A type of current in which the flow of charge changes its direction is known as an alternating current.
 Just because the AC current is produced using rotating magnets, it fluctuates periodically.
-That’s why an electric charge can move in both forward and in the backward direction.
+That’s why an electric charge can move in the both forward and backward directions.

 Must read, Zener Diode Introduction – a Brief Review